theaquamarine/windows-powershell-docs/docset/windows/dism/enable-windowsoptionalfeature.md

 ### -LimitAccess
 Prevents DISM from contacting Windows Update when searching for the source files to restore a feature on an online image.

-LimitAccess can only be used when servicing images with Windows 8, Windows Server® 2012, Windows® Preinstallation Environment (Windows PE) 4.0 or a later version.
+LimitAccess can only be used when servicing images with Windows 8, Windows Server??
+2012, Windows??
+Preinstallation Environment (Windows PE) 4.0 or a later version.

 ```yaml
 Type: SwitchParameter